joey-qytyku/OS-90-fixed/docs/exefmt.md

+# DEPRECATION NOTE

+OS/90 is not using its own executable format any more.
+We are going to use the Windows Portable Executable instead.

 # Executable Format

 OS/90 uses a special executable that is meant to be simple like the Windows PE/COFF while removing the Microsoft-specific things.
 It supports dynamic load libraries.
-Programs that have special requirements that do not fit this format can use DPMI to setup their environment differently.

-The file naming conventions are NXF for executables, LIB for libraries, and DRV for drivers.
-The format is called OS90_NXF (native executable format).
-NXF files can be executed from the DOS prompt because the loader for all executable types is 32-bit and notices the NXF extention.
+NXF is only meant to be used within OS/90 for userspace software or drivers.

 Structure:
 |NXF Format|